Local governments impose rates on properties to raise revenue to fund the services and facilities provided to residents and visitors.

 Before an application is submitted, local governments will need to consult the Department of Planning, Lands and Heritage to discuss the land to be revested and possible alternate uses of that land.
 Local governments can do this through the Crown Land Enquiry Form on the Department of Planning, Lands and Heritage website.

 This consultation must occur for all land proposed to be revested in the Crown, including land that is potentially or which is actually subject to contamination or hazards.
+Evidence of this will need to be provided when submitting your application.

 There are a number of statutory requirements that must be followed before an application is submitted to revest land in the Crown.
 Guideline 22 outlines these requirements.